ndtallant/dotfiles/README.md

 Different profiles and other fun things for the iPython environment.

-* Custon iPython Profile for working on [CAPP](https://capp.uchicago.edu/) assignments.
+* Custom iPython Profile for working on [CAPP](https://capp.uchicago.edu/) assignments.